Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Home Business Loans SBA Microloans: A Comprehensive Guide
+Home Business Loans SBA Microloans: Rates, Requirements, and How to Apply

-You might consider an SBA microloan if you’re trying to start a business or expand your current small business.
-These loans are available for $50,000 or less and come with low interest rates and flexible repayment terms.
+You might consider an SBA microloan if you’re trying to start or expand a small busines.

 When you receive a microloan, the funds won’t come directly from the SBA.
 Instead, the SBA provides the funds to intermediary lenders, which are usually nonprofit, community-based organizations.

-That’s because microloans are designed for individuals who might struggle with qualifying for a traditional loan.
-That includes women- and minority-owned businesses and borrowers from low-income communities.
+That’s because microloans are designed for individuals who might struggle to qualify for a traditional loan—including women– and minority-owned businesses and borrowers from low-income communities.

-Of course, each lender will have its own eligibility requirements, but most will ask for some type of collateral and a personal guarantee from the business owner.
-Some SBA microloan lenders will have credit requirements, while others may not.
+Of course, each lender will have its own eligibility requirements, but most will ask for some or all of the following:

-The interest rates will vary depending on your lender, but they typically range between 6% and 9%.
-And repayments terms are available for up to seven years.
+The interest rates will vary depending on your lender, but they typically range between 8% and 13%.
+And repayments terms are available for up to six years.

 Once you’ve submitted all the required paperwork, your application is complete, and your lender will review and process the loan.